dangreaves/shopify-gift-card-generator/README.md

-# 🎁 shopify-gift-card-generator

-> CLI tool for generating Shopify gift cards from CSV files.
+# CLI tool for generating Shopify gift cards from CSV files

 ![GitHub License](https://img.shields.io/github/license/dangreaves/shopify-gift-card-generator)

+This CLI generates gift card codes from a CSV containing recipient email addresses.
+Those generated codes are then mass imported into Shopify using the [Shopify Admin API](https://shopify.dev/docs/api/admin-graphql).

-## Why?
+## Motivation

 In Shopify, it's not possible to mass create gift cards and see their codes prior to activation.